robbestad/sdrive-npm/README.md

 - Go to `https://sdrive.app/api` and create an API key

 ### API Documentation
-`uploadFile(filebuffer, filename)` Uploads a file and returns a promise.
+`upload(filebuffer, filename)` Uploads a file and returns a promise.
 `listObjects()` Returns a promise that resolves to all files uploaded with your API key.